-Well designed school food programmes improve dietary intake of key foods that are under-consumed, reduce consumption of food of concern (see citations in Coalition for Healthy School Food, undated; Hernandez et al., 2018), reduce the effect of income disparities on fruit and vegetable intake (Longacre et al, 2014) and effectively address food insecurity (Roustit, Hamelin, Grillo, Martin, & Chauvin, 2010).
+Well-designed school food programmes improve dietary intake of key foods that are under-consumed, reduce consumption of food of concern (see citations in Coalition for Healthy School Food, undated; Hernandez et al., 2018; Everitt et al., 2020), reduce the effect of income disparities on fruit and vegetable intake (Longacre et al, 2014) and effectively address food insecurity (Roustit, Hamelin, Grillo, Martin, & Chauvin, 2010).
 On any given school day, over 5% of students do not each lunch, associated with being older, food insecure, or smoking (Tugault-Lafleur and Black, 2021).
-There is some evidence that school food meals are nutritional superior to home lunches, on average (Evans et al., 2012; Tugault-Lafleur et al., 2017).
+There is some evidence that school food meals are nutritional superior to home lunches, on average (Evans et al., 2012; Tugault-Lafleur et al., 2017; Ruetz and McKenna, 2021).
 Increased consumption at school often also improves home consumption (Ishdorj, Crepinsek & Jensen, 2012).
-There are also reports of improved mental health, fewer visits to the school nurse, reduced hunger and lethargy, better relations with peers (Kleinman et al., 2002; Murphy et al., 1998). and improved cognitive ability, mental well being and academic performance (see citations in Coalition for Healthy School Food, undated; Hoyland, Dye, & Lawton, 2009).
+There are also reports of improved mental health, fewer visits to the school nurse, reduced hunger and lethargy, better relations with peers (Kleinman et al., 2002; Murphy et al., 1998), as well as improved cognitive ability, mental well-being, and academic performance (see citations in Coalition for Healthy School Food, undated; Hoyland, Dye, & Lawton, 2009).
 They can improve child food literacy and contribute to the development of local food systems (Powell and Wittman, 2018).
 The Coalition for School Food has summarized these themes in a diagram depicting the potential of school food.
 See also a summary of health benefits in Canadian studies by Rachel Engler-Stringer.

-Most high-income countries have national school food programmes (albeit following different models), but they largely follow three phases (Hernandez et al., 2018).
-The first phase, from about 1850 to the 1970s showed their purposes to be primarily about reducing hunger, and often in response to war.
+Most high-income countries have national school food programmes (albeit following different models), but they largely follow three phases (Oostindjer et al.; 2017; Hernandez et al., 2018).
+The first phase, from about 1850 to the 1970s showed its purposes to be primarily about reducing hunger, and often in response to war.
 Providing calories was the main focus.
 In the 1970s, some European countries (and the US and UK in the 80s and 90s) provoked a food quality shift, phase II.
 More nutritionally focused dietary guidelines were established.
-The third phase is in its infancy, a response to child obesity, chronic diseases and the need for food system change.
-This phase incorporates wider food-system and societal issues in programs and policies and links them with curricula and the school environment.
+The third phase is in its infancy, a response to child obesity, chronic diseases, and the need for food system change.
+This phase incorporates wider food system and societal issues in programs and policies and links them with curricula and the school environment.

-Paradoxically, some provinces, such as Ontario, have had food programs in regulated daycares for decades, yet such school food environments have not been deemed appropriate in elementary of secondary schools.
+Paradoxically, some provinces, such as Ontario, have had food programs in regulated daycares for decades, yet such school food environments have not been deemed appropriate in elementary or secondary schools.
 Ontario's programs began during WWII and were indirectly legislated in 1946 with provincial funding (Prentice, 1989).
 Despite cutbacks during the 1950s associated with Cold War rhetoric and conservative views about the role of women, some programs survived (Rutledge, 2009).
-Since 1990, the legislation has provided age-specific regulations on nutritious meals and snacks, staff to child ratios and staff training (Day Nurseries Act, 1990 and subsequent amendments, and now the Child Care and Early Years Act, 2014)
+Since 1990, the legislation has provided age-specific regulations on nutritious meals and snacks, staff-to-child ratios, and staff training (Day Nurseries Act, 1990 and subsequent amendments, and now the Child Care and Early Years Act, 2014)

 There have been more sustained school food programs dotted across the country for at least 30 years (see survey conducted by McIntyre and Dayle, 1992), created by concerned teachers, parents and private funders.
-In the 1990s some provinces began targeted regional initiatives with spotty coverage relative to the need.
+In the 1990s some provinces began targeting regional initiatives with spotty coverage relative to the need.
 Some municipalities and school boards have been key drivers of programming, ultimately convincing some provinces to provide substantial funding.
 Ruetz and McKenna (2021; see particularly Table 2) provide a history of provincial/territorial involvement in funding programs and highlight the wide range of departments that have been providing that funding.
 However, in general, Canada has done a weak job of assuring nourishment for children, ranked 37 out of the 41 wealthiest nations (UNICEF Canada, 2017), with a patchwork of initiatives across the country.

 First Nations and Inuit

 Ontario's Healthy Kids Panel (2012) recommended a universal school nutrition program for all publicly funded elementary schools.
-Programs would be designed to "include learning about where food comes from and how it is grown, as well as the hands-on experience of cooking and access to healthy foods for those coming to school hungry.”
-The Ministry of Child and Youth Services pays for 15% of the overall cost of programs in place before 2008 and 15% of the cost for food for targeted breakfast and morning meal programs (de Wit, 2012) Effectively, the province provides $0.08 per child per school day (Martorell, 2017), but the Ruetz and McKenna (2021) survey suggests it is three times higher than that, but divided across 3 units, with some expenditures unknown.
+Programs would be designed to "include learning about where food comes from and how it is grown, as well as the hands-on experience of cooking and access to healthy foods for those coming to school hungry".
+The Ministry of Child and Youth Services pays for 15% of the overall cost of programs in place before 2008 and 15% of the cost of food for targeted breakfast and morning meal programs (de Wit, 2012).
+The provincial contribution was originally estimated at $0.08 per child per school day (Martorell, 2017), but the Ruetz and McKenna (2021) survey suggests it is three times higher than that, but divided across 3 units, with some expenditures unknown.
 Ministry of Child and Youth Services funds are accessed through 14 agencies, with additional agencies attached to other funding programs.

 Quebec programs have targeted low-income areas.
 Investments are framed by the Act on Poverty and Social Exclusion (2001).
 A minimum food budget per student is allocated ($1.20 per breakfast/student) (Ruetz and McKenna, 2021).
-The provincial government focused $21 million on secondary schools and provided $3.8 million to the Breakfast Club of Quebec.
+The provincial government focused $21 million on secondary schools and provided over $9 million to the Breakfast Club of Canada (Quebec operations).

-The provincial program has focused on the lowest quintile on the low income measure, with supplemental funding from the Commission Scolaire de Montreal.
-There are also programs supported by NGOs, again focused on schools in low income neighbourhoods.
+The provincial program has focused on the lowest quintile of the low-income measure, with supplemental funding from the Commission Scolaire de Montreal.
+There are also programs supported by NGOs, again focused on schools in low-income neighbourhoods.